 Voluntary Product Accessibility Templates (VPATs) show how software products meet the requirements of Section 508 of the Rehabilitation Act.
 Follow the links below for VPATs for the main software and websites used in this course:

 - Brightspace D2L VPAT

 - Microsoft Office 365 VPAT

+- Pressbooks VPAT (for the Physical Geography textbook)

 - Zoom VPATs

-- ArcGIS Online VPAT

 Course Schedule

 Readings and assignments are subject to change by the instructor.